claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

 > - View the optimal layout for the component depending on their device’s screen size.
 > - See hover states for all interactive elements on the page;
 > - Hide/show the answer to a question when the question gets clicked.

+I reckon the font size is a bit too small, but I've attemted to follow the design as much as possible.

 To bundle the application, I picked [Parcel.js][parcel-js].
 It has plenty of default configurations, which made things a lot quicker to get up and running.